icsga/Yazz/doc/manual.md

     * Channel aftertouch
     * Global LFOs
     * Pitch wheel
+    * Modulation wheel
 * Local modulation sources:
-    * Key velocity
+    * Note on velocity
+    * Oscillator output
+    * Envelope output
-    * Per-voice signals (oscillator, envelope and LFO outputs)
+    * LFO output
 * Global modulation targets:
     * Patch volume
     * Delay parameters
+    * Modulation amount and status
 * Local modulation targets:
-    * Most voice parameters (not all included yet)
+    * All voice parameters

-To assign a modulator, select one the 20 available Modulation function slots.
+To assign a modulator, select one the 16 available Modulation function slots.
 Both the source and the target parameters can be entered the same way as selecting a synth parameter.
-Modulation source requires only Function and Function ID, while Modulation Target also requires the Parameter to assign to.
+Modulation source requires only Function and Function ID, while Modulation Target also requires the Parameter to modulate.

 Any modulator can be adjusted in intensity and can be turned on/ off.

+## User wavetables

+It's possible to use external wavetables as sound source.
+On startup, Yazz looks for a "data" folder in its runtime directory.
+If the folder exists, it is scanned for Wave files.
+Any files found that are in the right format are added to the list of available wavetables.

+Currently the only supported format for wavetable files is single-channel files with 32-bit float values.

+Sounds only store a reference to the wavetable, not the actual wavetable data itself, so if an external table was used for a sound, the corresponding file needs to remain in the data folder.
+If a wavetable file is not found, the sound will use the internal default wavetable instead.

 ## Play Mode: Select controller set

+Yazz groups MIDI controllers assignments into 36 controller sets.
+That means that even with just a single controller available, it is possible to control 36 different parameters by switching the active set.

-In play mode, pressing any alphanumeric key will activate the controller set with that ID.
+In play mode, pressing any valid controller set identifier ('0' - '9', 'a' - 'z') will activate the controller set with that ID.
+The default set active on startup is '0'.

+A typical setup would be to group the controllers according to the controller set ID, so that the assignment is easy to remember.
+If for example the used MIDI controller has 8 knobs or faders, one could use controller set '1' for controlling level, tune, spread and wave index of oscillator 1, and attack, decay, sustain, release of envelope 1.
+Set '2' could control the same parameters for oscillator and envelope 2 and so on.
+Set 'd' can be used for delay values, while 'p' controlls the patch parameters like patch level.